awsdocs/iam-user-guide/doc_source/access-analyzer-reference-policy-checks.md

 In programmatic calls to the AWS CLI or AWS API, the finding for this check includes the following message:

 ```
 "findingDetails": "The policy elements ${element1} and ${element2} can not be used in the same statement.
-Remove one of these elements.
+Remove one of these elements."
-"
 ```

 **Resolving the error**